 Fact-finding & Investigation

-HRSC identifies incidents of human rights violations, which are reported in the newspapers but need further enquiry and information to clearly establish the actual abuse faced by the victims, causes behind the abuse and the persons responsible.
-While the media focuses on human rights violations more from a journalistic perspective confined within reporting the incident only, HRSC fact-finding goes deep into the incidents from socio-legal perspective.
-HRSC also conducts fact-finding of incidents of human rights abuses, which are not reported in newspapers but are reported by HRSC.
+HRSS identifies incidents of human rights violations, which are reported in the newspapers but need further enquiry and information to clearly establish the actual abuse faced by the victims, causes behind the abuse and the persons responsible.
+While the media focuses on human rights violations more from a journalistic perspective confined within reporting the incident only, HRSS fact-finding goes deep into the incidents from socio-legal perspective.
+HRSS also conducts fact-finding of incidents of human rights abuses, which are not reported in newspapers but are reported by HRSS.

 The Investigative methods consist in site visits, direct observation, and extensive interviews with victims, their families, other witnesses, suspects, as well as the police or other government officials.
 The last category of witnesses is particularly important to ensuring credibility for the findings of the investigation, and for highlighting the ultimate responsibility that the government carries for ensuring human rights.